+Many variants of drinks such as Mocha and Cappuccino are prepared from the same coffee; therefore, it is important to know the differences between them to be able to enjoy your favorite drink at a coffee house.
 Coffee is a wonderful beverage that has been a source of energy for millions of people around the world who start their day with a cup of coffee or hot chocolate.
-There are many variants, drinks that are prepared from same coffee, and it is important to know the differences between them to be able to enjoy your favorite drink at a coffee house.
 Mocha and Cappuccino are two popular drinks made out of coffee and loved by people in all parts of the world.
-This article attempts to highlight these differences by describing the process through which these drinks are made, as well as, ingredients that go into making mocha or a cappuccino.
+However, there is some difference in the making of them.
+This article attempts to highlight those differences by describing the process through which these drinks are made, as well as, ingredients that go into making mocha or a cappuccino.

 What is the difference between Mocha and Cappuccino?